The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

 \subsection{General shortcomings}

-We’ll now step back to compile a handful of general inadequacies of the foregoing models of discovery.
-By way of negative examples, they’ll sharpen our sense of what a satisfactory model \textit{should} achieve—paving the way for our task in \textbf{§3}.
+We’ll now step back to compile a handful of general inadequacies of the above three post-Kuhnian models of discovery (i.e.\ McArthur’s, Hudson’s, and Schindler’s).
+By way of negative examples, they’ll sharpen our sense of what a satisfactory model \emph{should} achieve---paving the way for our task in \textbf{§3}.

 First, the scope of the extant models is expressly \textbf{restricted to material objects}.
-As pointed out, this a priori limitation is unconvincing.
-Rather, it’s desirable that an account of discovery not impose such constraints: not only material objects—but also properties, processes, events, etc. can plausibly be discovered.
-Moreover, in view of routine practice of nomenclature and the ground-breaking significance of some of them for science, likewise a limitation to material entities seems unduly narrow: also, say, physical laws, or mathematical theorems, can plausibly be discovered.
+This a priori limitation is unduly narrow (see also M\"unster, 2022, pp.68).
+Not only material \emph{objects}, but also properties, processes, events, etc. can plausibly be discovered.
+By the same token, one should also allow for discoveries of \emph{immaterial} entities, e.g. physical laws, or mathematical theorems.